aldrinjenson/blog/content/posts/i-gave-a-talk.md

 ## Background

 I was inspired by a talk which I heard over at IndiaFoss from Akash Hamirwasia who made a web-app called [Blaze](https://blaze.vercel.app/) for sending files over the internet using a website.
 His project was cool, but to me it seemed like the common man would find it a bit difficult.
-When I talk about the common man, I'm talking about they who doesn't even know to open web browsers(Yes, I've seen people to whom when I asked to open browser, they have opened settings and searched "browser" in the settings searchbar.
+When I talk about the common man, I'm talking about they who doesn't even know to open web browsers(Yes, I've seen people to whom when I asked to open browser, they have opened settings and searched "browser" in the settings search-bar.
 Just know that you are really privileged if you think such people don't exist).

 Whatsapp is the app with which people are most comfortable.
 If only there was a way to send files through whatsapp without having to save the contact number...